cheunglaihip/DFINet/README.md

 # DFINet
-We are preparing to release our code of DFINet.
+We are preparing to release the code for DFINet.